London 601-700

 Bibles relating to the family of William & Helen Barber (I have saved a

-PORTABLE FOLIO FAMILY BIBLE Scott & Henry W.R.McPhon, Publisher to H.R.H.
+THE PORTABLE FOLIO FAMILY BIBLE Scott & Henry W.R.McPhon,

 listed inside: William